hmac/kite/README.md

 backendMain =
   putLine "this is a message written to stdout.
 The 5th fibonacci number is #{fib 5}"

--- In practice this is tedious - Lam will have standard library modules that -- abstract over the backend. compiledMain : IO Go () compiledMain =
+-- In practice this is tedious - Kite will have standard library modules that -- abstract over the backend. compiledMain : IO Go () compiledMain =